 Within plots located in the tower footprint, NEON will sample root biomass and litterfall to determine components of above- and belowground production.
-The approaches for sampling these tissues are described in the TOS Field and Lab Protocol: Core Sampling for Plant Belowground Biomass (AD[11]) and the TOS Field and Lab Protocol for Litterfall and Fine Woody Debris (AD[12]).
+The approaches for sampling these tissues are described in TOS Protocol and Procedure: Plant Belowground Biomass Sampling (AD[11]) and TOS Protocol and Procedure: Litterfall and Fine Woody Debris (AD[12]).
 Generally, they follow the approaches of the North American Carbon Program (see Hoover 2008), and, thus, data collected over a similarly large spatial scale (i.e., continental) will be comparable across efforts.
-In the case of litterfall, NEON will obtain samples in traps (see discussion of spatial design below), traps within plots will be composited, material will be sorted by functional groups (e.g., conifers, deciduous), dried and weighed, and then a subsample will be ground for analysis of total C and N concentrations, stable isotopes of C and N, and lignin.
-Root biomass will be sampled in standard core volumes, roots sorted into four size classes (< 0.5, 0.5-1, 1-2, and 2-10 mm), and the same analyses of C, N, and stable isotopes will be performed on homogenized (dried, ground) subsamples.
-In cases where material is minimal, samples will be composited across classes for chemical and stable isotope analysis.
+In the case of litterfall, NEON will obtain samples in traps, material will be sorted to functional group (e.g., needles, leaves), then it will be dried and weighed.
+During litterfall biogeochemistry bouts, ground, homogenized subsamples will be analyzed for total C and N concentrations, stable isotopes ratios, and lignin.
+Root biomass will be sampled from known volumes, then fine roots will be sorted by live and dead into several size classes up to 10 mm diameter.
+Analyses of C and N concentrations and stable isotopes will be performed on homogenized (dried, ground), live root subsamples.